SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 ## Struct types

-We know than we can also define structured data:
+We know than we can define structured data that enrich the set of available types with user-defined ones:

 ```
 struct Simple{